-- Bring a photo ID and visit CPS to sign a Release of Information (ROI) form.
-CPS cannot release any information about you without your signed authorization.
+- Bring a photo ID and visit CAPS to sign a Release of Information (ROI) form.
+CAPS cannot release any information about you without your signed authorization.
 You may retrieve your letter or documentation when you sign the ROI provided it is available at that time.

-- Bring a photo ID when retrieving your documentation from the CPS.
+- Bring a photo ID when retrieving your documentation from the CAPS.

 - Allow 3 -5 business days to process documentation requests.
-CPS counselors are exceptionally busy and may have limited administrative time to complete your request.
+CAPS counselors are exceptionally busy and may have limited administrative time to complete your request.

 - For copies of mental health treatment records, see Medical Records.

-- CPS does not keep records beyond 7 years.
+- CAPS does not keep records beyond 7 years.